ashikun/ugly/README.md

 # ugly

-`ugly` (Undead Graphics LibrarY) is (will be) a Rust library for handling various lowish-level graphical user interface tasks.
+`ugly` is a collection of not-invented-here abstractions and tools for doing graphics things like font rendering.
-It was spun out of the [zombiesplit](https://github.com/ashikun/zombiesplit) project.
+It was spun out of the [zombiesplit](https://github.com/ashikun/zombiesplit) project, and will generally expand to serve the needs of `zsclient`.

+_Note:_ `ugly` is in pre-release (v0.x), and its API _will_ change and break between minor release versions.
+If using `ugly`, make sure you pin to a particular minor release.

 ## Features

 ### Current

-- Proportional high-ASCII pixel font renderer
+- Proportional ASCII pixel font renderer
 - Convenience functionality for metrics (points, sizes, rectangles)
 - Rectangular fills
 - Targets SDL

 ### Planned

+- Other, perhaps more low-level, graphics backends
-- Text user interface
+- Text user interface (eg, use ncurses etc as a backend for `ugly`)
+- Better documentation
 - Primitives for slightly more sophisticated graphics drawing
 - Possibly abstraction layers for keyboard and mouse input (currently zombiesplit handles the former directly and the latter not at all)
+- Performance improvements (I've done a bit of work on the font renderer, but it's still not the most optimal thing)

 ### Not planned